How Alcohol Raises Chronic Pancreatitis Risk

 Alcoholic Pancreatitis Risk Factors in Heavy Drinkers

 Alcohol is a major risk factor, but it is not the only determinant of alcoholic pancreatitis.
-One review notes that only about 5% of clinically documented alcoholics develop alcoholic pancreatitis, which shows that susceptibility varies source.
+One review notes that only about 5% of clinically documented alcoholics develop alcoholic pancreatitis, which shows that susceptibility varies the NIH.

 Risk may be shaped by genetics, smoking, diet, metabolic factors, and repeated acute pancreatitis episodes.
 Smoking is especially important because it is associated with pancreatitis progression and is a realistic behavior-change target for many people who also drink.
 A lighter offered across bar stools is not just a smoking cue; it can be part of a paired alcohol cue.